Consumer confidence plunges but 'better than expected'

 • Premium - Coronavirus Covid 19: Changing consumer attitudes

-The number of people who expect good economic conditions over the coming 12 months falling to its lowest level in eight years.
+The number of people who expect good economic conditions over the coming 12 months fell to its lowest level in eight years.

 Most households were more optimistic about the outlook for their own finances than they are about the economy more generally.